SFDA Updates Requirements for Nutritional Labelling and Expansion of Certification of Fresh Produce

 Nutritional Labelling of Food

 Exporters are reminded to comply with Saudi Technical Regulation No. SFDA.FD 2233- Requirements of Nutritional Labelling for food imports.
 This regulation was implemented in January 2021 the Saudi Authorities will take legal action against those companies who fail to comply with the regulation.
-Exporters of such food products must also ensure that marking and labelling is also compliant with other mandatory requirements.
+Exporters of such food products must also ensure that marking and labelling are compliant with other mandatory requirements.

 Certificate of Conformity for Fresh Produce